Vanilla-OS/handbook/articles/en/install-flatpaks.md

 ---
-Title: Install Flatpak(s) in Vanilla OS
+Title: Install Flatpak(s) and configure Flathub in Vanilla OS
 Description: Learn how to install Flatpak packages in Vanilla OS.
 PublicationDate: 2022-12-09
 Listed: true